heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 data.
 We'll stick with our `NO4D0512` cell name - the key used to encrypt the cell data is a random 5 byte number.
-There is a second cell key sent along too, it can be the next key the server will use if it rotates keys, or it could be same as the first, that's a detail and it's up to the data servers.
+There is a second cell key sent along too, it can be the next key the server will use if it rotates keys, or it could be same as the first, that's a detail and it's up to each particular data server.
 Either way, let's say we've already generated them (maybe using `os.urandom(5).hex()` or some other method) and we have: `9C467D359D` and `27737811B4` for the first and second keys for the cell.